Ellezique/Full-Stack-App-PART-A/README.md

 Planning commenced with a discussion and presentation of various concept ideas.
 One concept idea was selected and developed into a project idea.

-The aim of this project is to build the core app (early beginnings) first and then incorporate features from the expansion version.
+The aim of this project is to build the core app (Early Beginnings) first and then incorporate features from the Expansion version.
 The aim is not to deliver the full expansion version, but rather to deliver extra features on the core app.

 An Agile methodology will be used in this project.
 This methodology allows for changing the requirements at any time to adapt to challenges encountered and to incorporate additional features as time permits.
 The team will manage the project jointly rather than appointing a single project manager.
 Testing will be performed concurrently with development.

 Trello is a Kanban-style web application used for organizing collaborative projects.
 Columns represent stages of the process (to do, working on, blocked, finished).
 Cards represent tasks.
 These task cards are moved between the column stages as work on the task progresses.
-The board as a whole provides a visual depiction of the project progress.
+The board, as a whole, provides a visual depiction of the project progress.

-The Trello board used for this project is available online at: https://trello.com/b/VLtFLtdT/aftercredits
+The Trello board used for this project is online at: https://trello.com/b/VLtFLtdT/aftercredits

 ###### Trello Board and Cards Overview